survivejs/react-book/manuscript/00_introduction.md

 * Daniel de la Cruz - @danderu - Removed redundant reference to `.tpl`
 * Robert Smith - @rbrtsmith - Pointed out issues at Developing with Webpack
 * Andreas Eldh - @eldh - Helped to develop Antwar, the tool that's powering the book's site.
 Also helped immensely with the base theme
+* Brandon Tilley - @binarymuse - Gave some well needed inspiration for drag and drop implementation